ergo-services/ergo/docs/advanced/message-versioning.md

 ### Module Versioning

-Keep module path at v1.
-Version in type names:
+Keep your Go module at v1.
+Use one of the versioning strategies described earlier - version in type name or version in package path.

+Example with version in type name:

 ```go
 // events/order_created_v1.go